About Me

 mental health

 I started my private practice in 2020 and have been offering individual therapy ever since.
-Prior to this I have worked in various roles relating to mental health and built a wealth of experience.
+Prior to this I have worked in various roles relating to mental health and built a wealth of experience over time.

-I began my career by supporting young people who had challenging thoughts (such as hallucinations or delusions) as well as adults affected by various forms of brain injury.
+I began my career supporting young people who had challenging thoughts (such as hallucinations or delusions) as well as adults affected by various forms of brain injury.
 My passion for supporting people progressed, so I trained as a mental health nurse and worked in the NHS for a number of years.
-I spent time in various roles helping people through distressing and dark times, both while recovering in their own homes as well as having more intense support at mental health hospitals in London.
+I spent time in various roles, helping people through distressing and dark times, both in mental health hospitals and while recovering in their own homes.

-Over the years this passion has evolved and I began focussing more on working with people therapeutically.
+Over the years this passion has evolved as I began to focus more on working with people therapeutically.
 In 2015 I began training as a counsellor at CPPD Counselling School in London and qualified in 2019.

 York and Wetherby